Sometimes it is easy to spin an object; sometimes not. A case in point is described by the Tennis racket theorem.

 This is well known to skateboarders too: no matter how you do a kickflip, the board will not pitch perfectly end-over-end.
 It will always start to roll.

-The sphere in the figure represents angular momentum space of a spinning object.
-The lines represent the angular momenta of an object that is stable rotating about the X and Z axes, but is unstable about the Y axis.
+The sphere in the figure represents angular momentum space of a spinning object with moments of inertia 3, 2, and 1 about the X (stable), Y (unstable), and Z (stable) axes respectively.
 The red lines are unstable attractors.

 You can see this behavior with almost any book — as long as it is not square.
 It will be easy to spin it about two of its axes, but rotation around the third will inevitably decay into a chaotic combination of spins about the other two axes.